Hey Snowbirds! We Really Don't Care! Rude Tourists and Locals.

 They still live in their original homes and they use their homes, campers or condos in the South, just for running away from the Winter cold up North.

 I have met many people, over the years that fit into these categories, and as a group, they are all great people to know and socialize with.

 But, there are some, not many, but some, that project a feeling of arrogant disdain for the local people and their lifestyle, their habits and their ways of living.

-These few are the ones who have driven so many of the native people of the South, as well as many transplants, to use the term SNOWBIRDS with a sneer on their lips.
+These few "bad Apples" are the ones who have driven so many of the native people of the South, as well as many transplants, to use the term SNOWBIRDS with an accompanying sneer on their lips.